The Solent Forum

 Photo courtesy of Alastair Scarlett

-How do I submit the information on what I find from my litter pick?
+How do I record the information on what I find from my litter pick?

 The data from litter picks is very helpful to those organisations with duties for waste collection and the cleaning of beaches, rivers and their banks.
 It can help to set policy and future management especially if you submit it on a standard form.
-The Preventing Plastics Pollution project has three online survey options for you to submit your findings.
-Why not bookmark them to your phone so they are ready to hand?
+If you do record your pick then please send it in to your local relevant authority, e.g, district or borough council.

 Recycling or disposing of collected litter